Entries have closed. If you have questions, please contact the Event Chair, Steve Surprenant at Surprenant@mdsportingdog.org .

 There will some field time using live birds, probably pigeons, on the second day (Sunday).
 Dogs that demonstrate a certain level of competence with foundation work on Saturday may be asked to participate in a demonstration using live birds on Sunday.

-Are you and your dog a candidate for this seminar?
 Handlers and owners of all levels of experience and interest are welcome.
 Ideally, participating dogs should have a demonstrated desire to retrieve.
 The ideal human attendee isn’t looking for a quick fix, but is instead looking for ways to build a strong upland relationship with their dog.

 WORKSHOP SCHEDULE AND FORMAT

 Saturday, June 19 — 8:00 am to approximately 5:30 pm

 - 8:00 am: Check-in; enjoy coffee and a light breakfast.